alex-strobel/DPP-LabManual/Research/Analysis/Methods/Outliers/Outliers.md

 We should always be aware that some statistical procedures (such as structural equation models, mixed linear models and the like) may surprise us with an error message stating that the model did not converge.
 In such cases, exclusion of outliers may be a solution, while simply normalizing the variables included in our analysis may do as well (but the benefits and pitfalls of data normalization are another story that will be told another time).
-In our data analysis plan/preregistration, we therefore need to consider this necessity and would, e.g., write:
+In our data analysis plan/preregistration, we, therefore, need to consider this necessity and would, e.g., write:

 > Deviations from univariate and multivariate normality as assessed using Shapiro-Wilk and Mardia tests will be documented, but no outlier exclusion will be performed unless the mixed linear models employed for hypothesis testing may not converge.
 If so, we will first try to normalize the variables involved in our models via the RANKIT algorithm <!-- add ref. --> and if our models still do not converge, we will exclude multivariate outliers based on Mahalanobis distances with a cut-off *p*-value = .001.